 - 3.1.
 Amusement Parks.
 Amusement Parks and Amusement Transportation may operate under the following restrictions: - a.
-Face Coverings.
-All workers and Guests must wear Face Coverings when they are on premises or on transportation operated by the establishment. - b.
 Capacity Restrictions. - 1.
 Outdoor Spaces.
 The facility must limit Guests to one hundred percent (100%) of the stated fire capacity for each outdoor space controlled by the facility.
 For rooms or spaces without a stated fire capacity, the limit on Guests is twenty-four (24) per one thousand (1000) square feet, rounded up. - 2.
 Indoor Spaces.
 The facility must limit Guests to seventy-five (75%) of the stated fire capacity for each building, room, or other indoor space controlled by the facility.
 This limit applies separately to each room within a building.
 For rooms or spaces without a stated fire capacity, the limit on Guests is eighteen (18) per one thousand (1000) square feet, rounded up. - 3.
 On each Ride or on Amusement Transportation.
-The operator must limit the number of Guests within each vehicle or car to either: - Have all the Guests within a vehicle or car be people who came into the ride loading area together as part of the same group of friends or family; or - Ensure six (6) feet of social distancing between each group of friends or family within the vehicle or car. - c.
+The operator must limit the number of Guests within each vehicle or car to either: - Have all the Guests within a vehicle or car be people who came into the ride loading area together as part of the same group of friends or family; or - Ensure six (6) feet of social distancing between each group of friends or family within the vehicle or car. - b.
 Additional Health and Safety Requirements.
 The operator must follow the additional health and safety requirements specified in Appendix B.